 Permanent signage for the property development sector - internal and external wayfinding signage for this high-end, luxury development in Marylebone

 Regent’s Crescent in Marylebone was originally built in 1820 for the Prince Regent, later George IV.
 Designed by architect John Nash, it boasts grand proportions and a sweeping façade and is one of London’s great historical landmarks.
 The Grade I listed development consists of 67 apartment residences and nine garden villas, with interior design by Millier.
-Reade Signs won a competitive tender to manufacturer and install the internal and external wayfinding signs at this high-end luxury development.
+Reade Signs won a competitive tender to manufacturer and install the internal and external wayfinding signs at Park Crescent, part of this high-end luxury development.

 The process began six months prior to installation, following acceptance of The Velvet Principle’s designs and our production costs.
 We worked in collaboration with the client team, which included a wayfinding consultant, architect, developer and designer.